Crisliu/Agile-Data-Science/README.md

 # System Architecture

-Pulled from the book, the basic concepts are expressed by these.
+The following diagrams are pulled from the book, and express the basic concepts in the system architecture.
 The front and back end architectures work together to make a complete predictive system.

 ## Front End Architecture